jamieweavis/jamieweavis/README.md

 ### About me

-Hi my name is Jamie, I'm a full stack engineer with over 10 years of experience designing and building web applications and systems across a variety of industries and platforms 👷‍♂️
+Hi my name is Jamie, I'm a full stack engineer with over 10 years of experience building web applications and systems across a wide range of industries and platforms 👷‍♂️

 #### Core Skills & Proficiencies